weavolutionmage/drachenwald/offices/herald/heraldsbeforetheinternet.md

 ---
-layout:
-sidebar:
 toc: true
 title: Before the Internet, before Google...there were heralds
-subtitle: Keeping records, and documenting noble armory
+exerpt: Keeping records, and documenting noble armory
 ---

 __Too long; didn't read: Heralds keep track of the awards given by royalty in an [Order of Precedence](http://op.drachenwald.sca.org/), and help make the game better for everyone.__